 Top Club on Tour

-Sam Snead, Patty Berg and club makers Hall of Famer Bob Mendralla would join the Wilson Advisory Staff by 1947, and would direct the company in the production of clubs for years to come.
-The 1970's would see Wilson Staff introduce more revolutions into the golf club world, including the Dyna-Power, the Fluid Feel and the FG Series blades.
+Sam Snead, Patty Berg and club-makers Hall of Famer Bob Mendralla joined the Wilson Advisory Staff by 1947, and directed the company in the production of clubs for years to come.
+In the1970’s, Wilson Staff introduced more revolutions into the equipment world, including the Dyna-Power, the Fluid Feel and the FG Series blades.
 By 1983, Wilson clubs were the number one club on the PGA Tour.

 1980's and 1990's